Continuing Education Activity

 Protein Binding: 36% (low)

-Metabolism: Hepatic glucuronidation to morphine-3-glucuronide, which pharmacologically inactive
+Metabolism: The drug undergoes hepatic glucuronidation to morphine-3-glucuronide, which is pharmacologically inactive.

 Excretion: Primarily renal excretion of the conjugate (morphine-3-glucuronide).
 Approximately 2% to 12% is excreted unchanged in the urine.

 - Respiratory depression or arrest (dose-dependent)

 - Urinary retention